-The athletic director/principal will make a referral to the counselor for any discipline requirements of this code and follow up professional support as deemed necessary.
+The athletic director/principal will make a referral to the counselor for any discipline requirements of this code and follow up with the counselor to assure compliance.

 If necessary, the advisors/coaches may also assist the athletic director/principal in the administration of any discipline.